Lateralus138/hosts-compression-scripts/README.md

 This assumes you have already installed a custom hosts file from Mr. Black's repository and it is located in the appropriate directory as stated above.

-1. Download ```compress_steven_black_hosts.ps1``` from the current [Releases Page](https://github.com/Lateralus138/hosts-compression-scripts/releases) or directly from [src\windows\blackhosts\compress_steven_black_hosts.ps1](src\windows\blackhosts\compress_steven_black_hosts.ps1) and place anywhere you like.
+1. Download ```compress_steven_black_hosts.ps1``` from the current [Releases Page](https://github.com/Lateralus138/hosts-compression-scripts/releases) and place it anywhere you like.
 2. Open a PowerShell terminal from the Start Menu, Run (Win+r), or from CMD (powershell or pwsh).
 ![StartMenuPowerShell](docs/images/pshell_start_menu.png)
 ![RunPowerShell](docs/images/pshell_run.png)
 ![CMDPowerShell](docs/images/pshell_cmd.png)

-3. Change directory to the location of the PS1 script you downloaded from here; you don't have to, but if you don't you must provide the path to the full script (for example C:\Path\To\ScriptLocation\script.ps1).
+2. Change directory to the location of the PS1 script you downloaded from here; you don't have to, but if you don't you must provide the path to the full script (for example C:\Path\To\ScriptLocation\script.ps1).
 For example:
 ```PowerShell
  PS> cd C:\Users\<USERNAME>\Downloads
 ```
-4. It's possible that executing PowerShell scripts is disabled by default on your Windows machine.
+3. It's possible that executing PowerShell scripts is disabled by default on your Windows machine.
 If so then enable it.
 You'll need to run this next command as Administrator in an Administrative PowerShell instance:
       - You can either Right Click->Run as administrator from the Start Menu or use the hotkey ```Win+x``` and either press 'a' or click the options from the menu.

     ![WINX](docs/images/winx.png)